 .NET Framework-based extensions built with ArcGIS Enterprise SDK

-As of 11.0, the ArcGIS Enterprise SDK targets .NET 6 rather than .NET Framework 4.x.
+The ArcGIS Enterprise SDK targets .NET 6 rather than .NET Framework 4.x.
 As a result, the software no longer supports extensions built using .NET Framework 4.x.
 Learn more in the ArcGIS Enterprise SDK .NET guide.
 Support for Java-based extensions remains unchanged.

 Presentation for Map Viewer Classic